SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/configuration.md

 #### Home dashboard

-In the **Home dashboard** section, you can select how the home dashboard, that is, the landing page for this application, is treated.
+In the **Home dashboard** section, you can select how the home dashboard, that is, the landing page for this web app, is treated.

 You can select one of the following options for the customization of the home dashboard:

 * It is reflected throughout the entire tenant (the default).
-* It is only reflected in the current custom application.
+* It is only reflected in the current custom web app.
 * It is only reflected in the current user.
 Note that this user then needs CREATE permission for the permission type "Inventory".

 #### Misc